p15r/distributey/docs/key_consumer_setup.md

    | `Token Valid for` | Set short time perion.
 E.g. `10 Seconds`. |
    | `JWT Signing Certificate` | Select the previously created certificate (`jwt_kid_salesforce_serviceX`) |
    | `Generate Authorization Header` | Check box to activate. |
-7. Configure HYOK (a.k.a Cache-only key connection): [[docs](https://help.salesforce.com/articleView?id=security_pe_byok_cache_callout.htm&type=5)]
+3. Configure HYOK (a.k.a Cache-only key connection) [[docs](https://help.salesforce.com/articleView?id=security_pe_byok_cache_callout.htm&type=5)]:
-   - Create wrapping certificate
+   - Create key wrapping certificate
      - Go to `Security Controls` -> `Certificate and Key Management` and click on `Create Self-Signed Certificate`.
      - Set `Label`/`Unique Name` to something meaningful.
 For example `hyok-key-consumer_cert`.
 Key can be marked as not exportable.
    - Configure cache-only key service
      - Go to `Security Controls` -> `Platform Encryption` -> `Key Management` and click on `Generate Tenant Secret` if none exists.
-       - ⚠️ Depending on your organization's service contracts, this action might lock the generation of `Bring Your Own Key` between 4h and 24h.
+       - ⚠️ Depending on your organization's service contracts, this action might lock the import of any further certificates, including `Bring Your Own Key`, for 4h to 24h.
      - Go to `Security Controls` -> `Platform Encryption` -> `Advanced Settings` and enable `Allow Cache-Only Keys with BYOK` & `Enable Replay Detection for Cache-Only Keys`.
      - Go to `Security Controls` -> `Platform Encryption` -> `Key Management` and click on `Bring Your Own Key`.
      - Select key consumer certificate (`hyok-key-consumer_cert`)